catswords-social/policy/site_terms_EN.md

 By signing up for this instance, it is considered that you agree to this privacy policy.

 This privacy policy is effective from June 28, 2023, 01:00 UTC+9 (KST).
+Translated by [ChatGPT](https://chat.openai.com/)